elmtree-askmo/cloudcannon-app/content/learn/psychology/what-distinguishes-feature-search-from-conjunction-search-in-visual-search-tasks.md

 score: -1.0
 related_article1:
     id: 164545
+    title: >-
-    title: What roles do the parietal and frontal lobes play in attention processes?
+        What roles do the parietal and frontal lobes play in attention processes?
     subject: Psychology
     url: /learn/psychology/questions/what-roles-do-the-parietal-and-frontal-lobes-play-in-attention-processes
 related_article2:
-    id: 164563
+    id: 164545
-    title: How does the transition from controlled to automatic processes occur?
+    title: >-
+        What roles do the parietal and frontal lobes play in attention processes?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-transition-from-controlled-to-automatic-processes-occur
+    url: /learn/psychology/questions/what-roles-do-the-parietal-and-frontal-lobes-play-in-attention-processes
 related_article3:
-    id: 164559
+    id: 164558
-    title: How do the Mesulam and Posner models contribute to our understanding of cognitive neuroscience?
+    title: >-
+        What are the main research methods used in cognitive neuroscience, and how do they differ?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-the-mesulam-and-posner-models-contribute-to-our-understanding-of-cognitive-neuroscience
+    url: /learn/psychology/questions/what-are-the-main-research-methods-used-in-cognitive-neuroscience-and-how-do-they-differ
 related_article4:
-    id: 164565
+    id: 164552
-    title: What role do arousal and vigilance play in attention and cognitive performance?
+    title: >-
+        How do automatic and controlled processes differ in neural networks?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-arousal-and-vigilance-play-in-attention-and-cognitive-performance
+    url: /learn/psychology/questions/how-do-automatic-and-controlled-processes-differ-in-neural-networks
 related_article5:
-    id: 164560
+    id: 164556
-    title: What are the symptoms and causes of perseveration and environmental dependency syndrome?
+    title: >-
+        How do the superior and inferior parietal lobes differ in function?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-symptoms-and-causes-of-perseveration-and-environmental-dependency-syndrome
+    url: /learn/psychology/questions/how-do-the-superior-and-inferior-parietal-lobes-differ-in-function
 ---

 &nbsp;